truenas/middleware/docs/userguide/freenas_intro.rst

 * The `GlusterFS <http://www.gluster.org>`_ service provides a scalable, network file system which can export the file system as a local FUSE mount.

+* The `HAProxy <http://www.haproxy.org/>`_ service provides a fast and reliable open source solution for load balancing and proxying of HTTP- and TCP-based application traffic.

 * The `IPFS <https://ipfs.io>`_ (Inter-Planetary Filesystem) service provides a global namespace and torrent-style file distribution method for sharing content.

 * The `Riak CS (Cloud Storage) <http://docs.basho.com/riakcs/latest/>`_ service adds a distributed, clustering database offering an Amazon S3-compatible cloud storage API.